Placements

 AFE Requirements

-• To qualify as an AFE, an experience should be:
+To qualify as an AFE, the placement should be:

-• With a supervisor who will provide consistent guidance and supervision
+- Supervised by a professional educator who will provide consistent guidance and supervision

 The AFE process is different from the practicum process, since candidates can choose or self-select their AFE opportunity.
 For an AFE experience, candidates have the opportunity to self-select and self-direct what they do and where they do it.
 The purpose of the AFE is to experience education, teaching, and learning beyond the classroom.